AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
    <a href="assets/VisualizeyourProductinaRealisticEnvironment.pdf"><strong>Visualize your Product in a Realistic Environment (PDF)</strong></a>
     </div>
-    <em>When you want to see how your products will look in the real world, Adobe Dimension is your go-to app</em>
+    <em>When you want to see how your products look in the real world, Adobe Dimension is your go-to app</em>
     <br>
   </td>
   <td>